The Articulation Gap

 In this environment, the ability to articulate value becomes the advantage.

-Yet most students are never explicitly taught how to do this.
+Yet most students are never explicitly taught how to do this (Jackson & Wilton, 2019).

 2. The Market Shift: The Rise of “Polished Sameness”